codeforboston/flagging/docs/src/setup.md

 - A good text editor or IDE, such as [Atom.io](https://atom.io/) (which is lightweight and beginner friendly) or [PyCharm](https://www.jetbrains.com/pycharm/) (which is powerful but bulky and geared toward advanced users).
 - [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) _(required for remote deployment to Heroku.)_
+- _(OSX only) Lunchy: `brew install lunchy`.
+This makes it easier to run data services from the command line.

 **Other:**